-Due to a lack of appropriate data, STACFIS was unable to propose any limit or target reference points for fishing mortality or SSB for the stocks of golden and deep sea redfish stocks in Subarea 1.
-Nevertheless, the recently depleted spawning stocks as derived from survey results are considered far below appropriate levels of B{lim}.
+Due to a lack of appropriate data, STACFIS was unable to propose any limit or target reference points for fishing mortality or spawning stock biomass for the stocks of golden and deep sea redfish stocks in Subarea 1.
+Nevertheless, the recently depleted spawning stocks as derived from survey results are considered far below appropriate levels of B{im} .